 Do you sell wine bottles?
 If so, how much do they cost?

-How long does it take to make wine on site?
+How long does it take to make wine?

 Our wine kits vary from finishing in 4 weeks, 6 weeks, or 8 weeks.
-Each kit will specify how long it takes to finish.
+Each kit will specify how long it takes to finish on the box.

 How long should I let my wine sit in the bottles before drinking?

-We recommend 1-3 months of aging for the wine to really start mellowing out and correcting the balance.
-But if you really can't wait, it wont hurt you to drink it right after bottling.
+While the wine is drinkable right out of the carboy, we recommend 1-3 months of aging for the wine to really start mellowing out and correcting the balance.
+Red wines will continue to improve up to a year.

 Why is my bentonite clumping?